“I’m thinking about getting driving for Uber or Lyft (or both). Is it worth trying to do this for money?”

 I couldn’t believe some of the responses to my experiences with driving for Uber.
 I ended up writing a book (So You Want to Drive For Uber?) on the topic as I was one of the original people in Toronto to get into this and to document the journey.
 I then asked my friend Tomasz to write about driving for Lyft.

 [Full disclosure: I only drove for Uber so that I could write about it.
 I wanted to be the first to test out this new technology.
 I had no intentions of trying to make it work as a full-time gig.
 I also wasn’t that desperate for the money that I would be willing to give up my weekends forever (it’s okay to enjoy your weekends).]

 The idea of the sharing economy and ridesharing has gotten people talking.
 Articles have come out to suggest that Uber drivers could make a killing.
 Other articles came out breaking that drivers barely make any money.
 The whole earnings situation for being a driver has become a hot topic.

 I feel like I had to do a follow up based on comments, angry emails, feedback from drivers in real life, and social media rants.
 We’re going to look at why driving for a ridesharing company can be a decent idea, why it could be a terrible idea, and if it’s even worth driving at all.

-Let’s look at the benefits of driving for Uber or Lyft.
+Should you drive for Lyft?
+What are the benefits of driving for Uber or a rideshare company?